 Anne H. C. Collins, Senior Associate Dean for Development

-Anne H. C. Collins is senior associate dean for development in the College of Arts & Sciences and executive director of the Arts & Sciences Foundation.
+Anne H. C. Collins is senior associate dean for development in the College of Arts and Sciences and executive director of the Arts and Sciences Foundation.
 She has been serving in this position since September 2020.

-Collins joined the Arts & Sciences Foundation in 2011 as the major gift officer for Honors Carolina.
+Collins joined the Arts and Sciences Foundation in 2011 as the major gift officer for Honors Carolina.
 She has raised $32 million for Honors Carolina and worked closely with the Honors Carolina board to develop and implement innovative programs and initiatives.
-Collins has subsequently served as both director and senior director of development for the College of Arts & Sciences Foundation.
+Collins has subsequently served as both director and senior director of development for the College of Arts and Sciences Foundation.

 Collins began her career in development at Positive Coaching Alliance, a nonprofit organization headquartered in Mountain View, California.
 She holds a B.A. in religious studies and a minor in bioethics from the University of Virginia.